Alcaro/Arlib/arlib/sandbox/README.txt

-(this was originally a school project, this is basically the report I wrote minus a bunch of fluff)
+(this was originally a school project, this is basically the report I wrote minus a bunch of fluff plus a bunch of updates)

 Background